 In Conversations are a more intimate main stage discussion.
-They take place in the main ballroom during concurrent breakout sessions and feature some of Austin's leading innovators.
+They take place in the main ballroom during concurrent Breakout Sessions and Dialogues and feature some of Austin's leading innovators.

 The Story of The Texas Tribune